 Power On/Off

-Power-on: Press the "WAKE" button or trigger the RTC IRQ signal.
-After the wake-up source is triggered, the firmware must set the HOLD pin (G46) to high (1) during initialization to keep the power on; otherwise, the device will return to sleep.
+Power On: Press the “WAKE” button or wake up via the RTC timer IRQ signal.
+After wake-up, the program must set the HOLD pin (G46) to High (1) in initialization to keep the power on; otherwise, the device will return to sleep.

-Power-off: Without an external USB power supply, press the RST button, or set HOLD (GPIO46)=0 in firmware to cut the power and shut down.
+Power Off: When no external USB power is connected, press the RST button, or set HOLD (GPIO46) = 0 in code to shut down.

 Download Mode

 To enter download mode, first power off the device.
-Then press and hold the StampS3 “BOOT” button (or the Air Quality G0 button) while plugging in USB; release the button after power is applied.
+While holding the BooT button on the StampS3 (or the G0 button on Air Quality), connect USB power.
+Release the button after power is applied.\

-If the Air Quality device has been flashed with UiFlow firmware and bound to a user, please unbind it in the UiFlow2 device list before reflashing the factory firmware, otherwise data may fail to upload to EZDATA.
+If the Air Quality device has previously flashed UiFlow firmware and been bound to a user account, please unbind the device in the UiFlow2 device list before flashing the factory firmware.
+Otherwise, data may fail to upload to EzData after reflashing.